World IBD Day 2022: 20 years of living with Ulcerative Colitis

 • Severe loss of appetite (which breaks my heart, dinner’s my favourite thing)

-Sure, I might hit lucky and be symptom free on the weekend of Reading/Glastonbury, but I won’t know that until the time has arrived, so spending hundreds of pounds on a ticket months in advance, seems like a huge risk.
+Sure, I might hit lucky and be symptom free on the weekend of Reading or Glastonbury, but I won’t know that until the time has arrived, so spending hundreds of pounds on a ticket months in advance seems like a huge risk.
 When I get there, there’s also the camping situation, and of course…the shared toilet facilities.
 My friends have explained that usually there won’t be huge queues for the toilets – but what if there’s a queue on the day where all hell is breaking loose in my bowel?
 Shall I just do as the bears do and shit in the woods?
 I don’t know if I’m cut out for that (no judgement if you’ve ever done that, when you gotta go, you gotta go!)
 Also, the pain is pretty unbearable at times, so I really don’t want to be surrounded by hundreds of people when my insides feel like they’re full of lava.
 If I’m feeling ill I need privacy, and I’m unlikely to get that if I suddenly feel unwell in the middle of a mosh pit.

 It’s not just the physical symptoms though.
-As with all long-term health conditions, the emotional symptoms are also difficult to deal with.
+As with all long-term health conditions, the emotional and mental symptoms are also difficult to deal with.
 If I suffer a relapse, I am usually prescribed a two month course of prednisolone steroids.
 Steroids are a wonder drug in the sense that they solve almost all of my UC symptoms.
 Emotionally, however, steroids tend to do a number on me.
 I have never been officially diagnosed with depression, but when I am on steroids, I enter in to a depressive state that is very hard to deal with.
 I also find my hands shake for no reason and I feel anxious about the most insignificant of things.
 I become conscious of a persistent ‘heaviness’ in my head and I feel compelled to sleep for eternity.
-On a vain/superficial level, my face puffs up too, which, on top of everything else, makes me self conscious and insecure.
+On a vain/superficial level, my face also puffs up too, which, on top of everything else, makes me self conscious and insecure.

 This has been a hefty piece of writing, so I’ll bring it to a close.
-Ulcerative Colitis is the shitty reason why I don’t go to Festivals.
-It’s nothing to do with being a camping snob, or being a boring bastard, it’s all to do with not being able to predict whether or not I will experience a relapse or symptoms on the weekend of the festival.
+Ulcerative Colitis is the crappy reason why I don’t go to Festivals.
+It’s nothing to do with being a camping snob, or being boring, it’s all to do with not being able to predict whether or not I will experience a relapse or symptoms on the weekend of the festival.
 It’s too big a risk, financially and physically.
 Some of you may be wondering: ‘Why is she sharing this on the internet?
 It’s a bit personal/gross/unnecessary.’
 I have no real reason, I just wanted to talk about it, on the off-chance that it might help someone who also has Ulcerative Colitis.
 The internet’s a big place; there’s always someone to reach out to!

 You can donate to IBD research charities here, or just do some more investigating here.
 Thanks for reading.